SamuelM333/samuelmurillo.xyz/content/posts/AWS-Chalice-Terraform-3.md

 ## What's next

-It's time to get ready for production release, with tips for bigger codebases, logging, tracing, secrets management and more. {# You can check the fourth part of this series here:
+It's time to get ready for production release, with tips for bigger codebases, logging, tracing, secrets management and more.

-{% post_link AWS-Chalice-Terraform-4 %} #} To be published soon:tm:
+To be published soon:tm: